sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 0.0.0.0	keycloak-server
 ```

 Then we should visit `http://keycloak-server:8080` and enter the admin console.
-By default the user and password is `admin`.
+By default the user and password is all **admin**.
 Now we enter into the admin dashboard.
 First we should create a new realm with any name.
 Then in this realm, we create a new client like this:

 ![Keycloak configuration](https://raw.githubusercontent.com/sczyh30/vertx-blueprint-microservice/master/docs/images/keycloak-client-config.png)

-After created, we shep into the **** tab and copy the JSON configuration.
+After created, we shep into the **Installation** tab and copy the JSON configuration.
 Replace the corresponding part of `api-gateway/src/config/docker.json` file with the copied configuration.
 For example:

 ```json
 {